-Cefalu is a popular town, situated on the northern coast of Sicily.
+Cefalu is a popular town, situated on the northern coast of Sicily between Palermo and Milazzo.
 It is considered to be one of the most beautiful towns in Italy and is certainly one of Sicily's top resorts.

-Cefalu sits around a bay and a harbour that is still a busy fishing port today with tuna fishing being one of the key industries.
-The town spreads out around the bay and below the large rock which towers up behind the town and is known as La Rocca.
+The town of Cefalu spreads out around a large bay and below a huge rock which towers up behind the town and is known as La Rocca.

 The 12th century cathedral is undoubtedly the highlight within the town.
 The exterior is decorated but not overly ornate and is very nicely proportioned, with Norman style towers either side of the entrance and a recurring 'arched windows' theme.